MagnusStampe/LARP-Market/README.md

 - lowercase and whitespace => "_" (underscore)
 - Do not create CSS files, only SCSS

+NEW REACT COMPONENTS:

+- Place in dev_src/component
+- Component names in PascalCase

 NEW JS FILES:

 - Place in dev_src/scripts